Year 4 Teacher

 - Use and punctuate direct speech

-This half term, our science topic is Living Things and their Habitats.
-The children will:
+This half term, our science topic is sound.
+Children will learn to:

 This half term, the children will be developing their tennis skills.
 The pupils develop the key skills required for tennis such as the ready position, racket control and forehand and backhand groundstrokes.
 Pupils learn how to score points and how to use skills, strategies and tactics to outwit the opposition.
 Pupils are given opportunities to play games independently and are taught the importance of being honest whilst playing to the rules.